dasmith/stanford-corenlp-python/README.md

 	                              u'PartOfSpeech': u'.'}]]}],
 	u'coref': [[[[u'It', 1, 0, 0, 1], [u'Hello world', 0, 1, 0, 2]]]]}

-To use it in a regular script or to edit/debug it (because errors via RPC are opaque), load the module instead:
+To use it in a regular script (useful for debugging), load the module instead:

     from corenlp import *
     corenlp = StanfordCoreNLP()  # wait a few minutes... corenlp.parse("Parse this sentence.")

-The server, `StanfordCoreNLP()`, takes an optional argument `corenlp_path` which specifies the relative path to the jar files.
+The server, `StanfordCoreNLP()`, takes an optional argument `corenlp_path` which specifies the path to the jar files.
 The default value is `StanfordCoreNLP(corenlp_path="./stanford-corenlp-full-2014-08-27/")`.

 ## Coreference Resolution